mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/gcp/intervals/index.md

 {{< chart_line
     "coldstart_gcp_interval"
     "Probability of a cold start happening before minute X" >}}

-Based on this chart, **80% of instances survive 5 hours of inactivity**.

 Don't assume the probabilities on this chart to be precise, but the overall trend should be representative.